AnoukSmet/Brain-Quizzers/README.md

 For the title of my game, I have used the font [Kalam](https://fonts.google.com/specimen/Kalam?query=kalam "Kalam") and for the main text I have used [Playfair Display](https://fonts.google.com/specimen/Playfair+Display?query=playfair "Playfair Display").
 The title is a handwritten fonts that give a more personal and playful feeling.

 <a></a>
-#### Icons
-I will use some icons for the buttons but I will make sure that the icons are self-explanatory so it doesn't confuse the user.

-<a></a>
 #### Colors